lucascbeyeler/zmbackup/README.md

 * Receive alert everytime a backup session begins;
 * Better internal garbage manager;
 * Filter the accounts that should not be execute with blacklists;
-* Log management compatible with rsyslog.
+* Log management compatible with rsyslog;
+* Sessions stored in a relational database - SQLITE3 only - or TXT file;

 Requirements
 ------------